ArielJoseArnedo/api-base/README.md

 ======================

 ### Description
-Base library containing the basic components for building a reference architecture.
+Base library containing the basic components for building a reference architectur